POLLESSI/POLLESSI/README.md

 - 👀 I’m interested in digital development
 - 🌱 I’m currently learning programmation
 - 💞️ I’m looking to collaborate on development
 - 📫 How to reach me ?
-Whith the mail adress : lessirepol@gmail.com
+With the mail adress : lessirepol@gmail.com

 <!---
 POLLESSI/POLLESSI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.